skaynor/wildhunts-campaign/docs/resources/weapons/heavy-bowgun.md

 | *Sticky Ammo.
 (1)*    | 1 gp  | 2        |
 | *Tranq Ammo.
 (1)*     | 50 gp | 20       |
 | *Wyvern Ammo.
 (1)*    | 10 gp | 1        |

+\*Up to the GM on how much you can hold.

 ### Variant: Crafting Ammunition